GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 ---
 # Working with Roles, Locations, People, and Organizations

-An OSCAL file defines roles, people, and organizations within the metadata as part of three separate assemblies:
+An OSCAL file defines roles, locations, people, and organizations within the metadata as part of four separate assemblies:

 -   **role**: A role ID and role `title` are required.
-Other content, such as a `short-name`, `description`, or `remarks` are optional.
+Other content, such as a `short-name`, `description`, or `remarks` is optional.

 -   **location**: Locations, such as corporate offices and data center addresses, are defined as `location` assemblies